sendwithus/jobs/Sales_lead.md

 ### What we offer:
 * Competitive salary + benefits + parental leave + office perks + dog friendly office.
-* Rapid professional growth through and ability to grow your own team.
+* Rapid professional growth and the ability to grow your own team.
 * You will own your projects and see them through to completion.
 * Work with a small creative team ope to new ideas and projects.

+## The Sendwithus Story
+Sendwithus powers email communication for large online businesses.
+Our system handles thousands of users and more than 15 Million emails every day, ranging from real-time notifications and invoices to personalized marketing campaigns and product updates.
+Our customers include Microsoft, Zillow, DonorsChoose, and Teespring - in fact, we're already one of the top 300 email senders in the world.
+We were part of Y Combinator's W14 batch, have offices in both Victoria and San Francisco, and have raised more than $2.5 Million from some of the top tech investors in the world.

 If this sounds like you and you want to get involved with a growing startup send us your resume, LinkedIn profile, and any passion projects that you have worked on to [jobs@sendwithus.com](mailto:jobs@sendwithus.com).
 We look forward to meeting you.